 Though they won’t catch fire in a well-sealed and properly stored container.
 They can, however, catch fire if they are dried up on rags.

-Organic oils, including vegetable oils, have self-heating properties which can lead to spontaneous combustion and fire.
+Organic oils, including vegetable oils, have self-heating properties that can lead to spontaneous combustion and fire.
 It’s important to clean such rags or dispose of them properly.

 What About Olive Oil?